-Other general features of Karting helmets may include eye shades and accommodations for goggles.
+Other general features of racing helmets may include eyeshades and accommodations for goggles.
 These features deal with matters of safety and comfort that are not directly addressed in this Standard but which merit the consideration of wearers as well as manufacturers.